Updated 11.22.24

 JUST BREATHE

-Meditation is a universal experience because within the human being God does not distinguish between race, religion, culture or nationality.
-This is because all humans are created in the image and likeness of God, and that image and likeness has been revealed to us through the divinity of Jesus Christ.
+Meditation is a universal experience because within the human being God does not distinguish between race, religion, culture, gender or nationality.
+This is because all humans are created in the image and likeness of God, and that divine image and likeness has been revealed to us through the divinity of Jesus Christ.
 Through Jesus Christ God made His presence known to the world and His message to us was simple – He created us to be both human and divine.
+He also gave us free will to choose the spiritual path we are most comfortable with as long as it leads to Him.

 In His life, Jesus Christ represents the fulfillment and manifestation of the divine-human being; Mother Mary represents the human-divine being.
 They both demonstrated how to live in God, how to love God and our neighbor.
-Jesus Christ established a way of life so we could imitate His behavior and emulate His Christ-like nature in all that we do.
+Jesus Christ established a way of life so we could imitate his loving, selfless behavior and emulate his Christ-like nature in all that we do.

-We must empty ourselves of all sins, sorrows, ignorance, regrets, bad habits and wrong thinking so our physical being can be regenerated and revitalized.
-Meditation is a gradual and systematic process for throwing out the old and being renewed so we can put new wine in a new wineskin.
+We must empty ourselves of all sins, sorrows, ignorance, regrets, bad habits and wrong thinking so our physical being can be regenerated and revitalized through correct breathing.
+Meditation is a gradual and systematic process for throwing out the old and being renewed so we can put “new wine in a new wineskin.”
 Our purified body and psycho-cognitive nature is the new wine and our revitalized body is the new wine skin.

 For the person who has not meditated before, the difficult part in the beginning is keeping one’s attention focused.
 This struggle happens for everyone because, for the first time, we are confronting the impulses, restlessness, anxieties, and appetites of the physical body while we are trying to sit quietly and focus.
 This antsy experience may seem uncomfortable, but in reality, it should be a wakeup call for people to realize just how little control they actually have over their instinctual body.
 In this beginning phase, another realization which emerges is that of the “chattering-mind.”
 This is the voice of the ego-personality that never stops yakking in our mind.